noelkim/Brainbay.RickAndMorty/README.md

             characterList.Select(n => n.Id).Should().OnlyHaveUniqueItems("ID is expected to be unique.");
 ```
 * Dependency Injection container `ServiceCollection` is used to inject the injectables.
-Due to the fact that these tests are integration unit tests, Moq or usual Stub generating tools are not used.
+Due to the fact that these tests are in fact integration unit tests, Moq or usual Stub generating tools are not used.

 # Future improvements
-Due to the time restriction, the submission has ample room for the future improvements.
+This submission has ample room for the future improvements.
 ## More performance optimization
-* Devise a local Web API to remove the network latency from the equasion
+* Devise a local Web API to remove the network latency from the equasion and measure the performance
 * [Use Benchmark library](https://github.com/dotnet/BenchmarkDotNet) for module level perf data collection.
 * For the server farm, distributed cache is more desirable than the memory cache

 ## Resilient API fetching
-* Prepare for the Rate Limiting from the server by having a dynamic throttling. (most do for the protection of DDos attack)
+* Prepare for the Rate Limiting from the server by devising a dynamic throttling. (most of servers have rate limiting in protection of DDos attack)
-* Introduce transaction per page or per domain to roll back in case of a partial failure.
+* Introduce transaction mechanism.
+Transation per page or per domain can prevent the data anomaly in case of a partial failure.